 If you’ve ever been in a car wreck and had your car “totaled” by the insurance company, that car might subsequently have become a salvage car.
 Salvage cars are cars deemed a total loss by the insurer.
 The title must note their status because a salvage car is considered by the insurer to not be worth replacing.

-That doesn’t mean salvage cars are worthless.
+That doesn’t mean junkyard cars for sale are worthless.
 Insurers total cars for a variety of reasons.
 Sometimes the minuscule amount of damage necessary for a car to be totaled is quite surprising.
 Common reasons cars are totaled and become salvage vehicles include:

 - Weather-related damage, such as due to hail or acid rain.